 Welcome to the Pasternack Lab.

 We help society manage and restore hydrogeomorphic processes in support of enhanced ecosystem functioning.
-We do this through a combination of basic science to understand how the naturally complex landscape works (including physical-biological linkages) and technology transfer to get the methods we develop into the hands of practioners, regulators, and stakeholders.
+We do this through a combination of basic physical and ecological science to understand how the naturally complex landscape works and technology transfer to get the methods we develop into the hands of practioners, regulators, and stakeholders.
 Teaching, service, and outreach are also important.

 Please choose an item from the menu to the left or click on any image or link on this page to learn more.